 Home directories: Each user of a Unix system typically has a single directory called his/her home directory that serves as the base of his/her personal files.
 The command cd (change [working] directory) with no arguments will always take you to your home directory.
-On hyper (full internet address hyper.phas.ubc.ca, note that phas and physics are synonymous in the context of this type of domain name, so you can use either interchangeably) you should see something like this
+On the lab machines you should see something like this

+'''

+% cd

-% cd % pwd /home2/phys210t
+% pwd

+/home/phys210t

+'''